rong118/coding_kendo/data_structures/graph/minimum_spanning_tree.md

 A Minimum Spanning Tree (MST) of a weighted, undirected graph is a spanning tree whose total edge weight is the minimum possible among all spanning trees of the graph.

+The cost of the spanning tree is the sum of the weights of all the edges in the tree.
+There can be many spanning trees.
+Minimum spanning tree is the spanning tree where the cost is minimum among all the spanning trees.
+There also can be many minimum spanning trees.

 ## Key Concepts:

 - **Graph**: